Do I need building regulations

 If the works you're carrying out are not listed above or you are unsure whether your works require building regulations, please complete our enquiry form or email us providing as much detail as possible about your proposed works including the address.

-Please see our guide to extending your home, for information on loft conversions, garage conversions, cellar conversions and domestic extensions.
+Please see our guide to extending your home, for information on loft conversions, garage conversions, cellar conversions and domestic extensions and our Custom Build guide for those who wish to create a 'custom built' home designed to meet your own needs.

 Building regulations approval is different from planning permission which deals with the correct use of land, the appearance of buildings, highway access and the impact of the development on the environment.